avimanyu786/TrajectoryMergeAssist/paper.md

 With every gradual extended simulation, the user would like to view the resultant plots starting from the first trajectory until the end of the second.
-The user would be eager to view the resultant RMSD/RMSF plot of the same on Desmond (Maestro) after the end of each extended simulation and that is when this tool becomes very useful.
+The user would be eager to view the resultant RMSD/RMSF plot of the same after the end of each extended simulation and that is when this tool becomes very useful.
 With further extended simulations, the user can use the combined trajectory obtained previously and merge it with the third and so on.

 The tool has been written in Python 2.7 and makes use of *Tkinter*, one of Python's own GUI programming toolkits.
 Another version has also been written in Python 3.